-A second approach to extend Quasi-Newton methods to composite optimization problems is based on a smoothing technique.
-More precisely, any Quasi-Newton method may be applied to a smoothed version of the objective.
-For instance, one may use the forward-backward envelope \cite{becker2012quasi,stella2017forward} to build forward-backward quasi Newton methods.
-The idea is to mimic forward-backward splitting methods and apply quasi-Newton methods instead of gradient methods on top of the envelope.
-Another well known smoothing technique is the Moreau-Yosida regularization~\cite{moreau1962fonctions, yosida}, which leads to the variable metric proximal point algorithm~\cite{Burke2000,fukushima1999,fuentes2012,fukushima1996globally}.
+A second approach of extending Quasi-Newton methods to composite optimization problems is based on smoothing techniques.
+More precisely, a Quasi-Newton method is applied to a smoothed version of the objective.
+For instance, one may use the forward-backward envelope \cite{becker2012quasi,stella2017forward}.
+The idea is to mimic forward-backward splitting methods and apply Quasi-Newton instead of gradient steps on top of the envelope.
+Another well known smoothing technique is to apply the Moreau-Yosida regularization~\cite{moreau1962fonctions, yosida} which gives the smoothed function called Moreau envelope.
+Then apply Quasi-Newton methods on it leads to the family of variable metric proximal point algorithms~\cite{Burke2000,fukushima1999,fuentes2012,fukushima1996globally}.
 Our method pursues this line of work by developing a practical inexact variant with global complexity guarantees.